 The Schwartz Research Fund for Women in the Life Sciences

-Description: Two or more grants of up to $15,000 each will be awarded to Ithaca- and Geneva-based female faculty in the life sciences who display outstanding promise for conducting creative research which may have an important impact on human or environmental health, with the goal of supporting an innovative pilot experiment or a significantly new line of inquiry in their current research focus.
+Description: Two or more grants of up to $15,000 each were awarded to Ithaca- and Geneva-based female faculty in the life sciences who display outstanding promise for conducting creative research which may have an important impact on human or environmental health, with the goal of supporting an innovative pilot experiment or a significantly new line of inquiry in their current research focus.
 These awards have in prior years been limited to faculty in traditional life science disciplines.
 In 2017, female faculty from a variety of colleges and departments are eligible to apply provided they clearly state the relevance of their research to and its impact on the life sciences.*

-One award will be given to a female assistant professor in years three to six of her Cornell employment by 2017.
+One award was given to a female assistant professor in years three to six of her Cornell employment by 2017.
 The goal is to provide seed money for a pilot experiment that would generate novel preliminary data to be used in a subsequent application for major new funding (e.g., NIH-ROl, NSF, or other equivalent multi-year support.)

-The second award will be given to a female associate professor to conduct an innovative pilot experiment that might open up a significant new line of inquiry in her current research focus or outside of it and that could be used as preliminary data in a subsequent application for major new funding.
+The second award was given to a female associate professor to conduct an innovative pilot experiment that might open up a significant new line of inquiry in her current research focus or outside of it and that could be used as preliminary data in a subsequent application for major new funding.
 Alternatively, the award can serve as a bridge grant before the onset of such funding.

 With the exception of equipment purchases and faculty salaries, grants from the Schwartz Research Fund may be applied toward a wide variety of expenses with the goal of supporting current research (for example: specific scientific needs, undergraduate/graduate/ postdoc support, and /or travel and lodging for research and/or conferences for grantees and/or students, postdocs, or consultants working with them).